Arackulele/GrimoraMod/README.md

 # Grimora Mod

-- A giant Mod made by xXxStoner420BongMasterxXx and Arackulele that builds upon the finale with Grimora's chessboard.
+- A giant Mod made by xXxStoner420BongMasterxXx and Arackulele, with modeling from `Pink#9824`, that builds upon the finale with Grimora's chessboard.

 - **MOST IMPORTANT**: **!!!YOu will probably encounter some Bugs!!!**